 Garden and Classroom (60%)

-- Advise on and implement garden design and regular garden maintenance at assigned site(s), prioritizing accessibility for students, and providing input on general garden/growing methods and seasonal needs
+- Advise on and implement garden design and regular garden maintenance at assigned site, prioritizing accessibility for students and providing input on general garden/growing methods and seasonal needs

 - Assist in the development of garden programming and pacing on an ongoing basis, being adaptable and flexible to the needs of the garden and community

-- Facilitate garden programming once a week in collaboration with a PtS team member for shadowing and cross-training purposes and then in a regular independent basis
+- Facilitate garden programming once a week in collaboration with a PtS team member for shadowing and cross-training purposes and then on a regular independent basis

-- Material needs will be provided for Facilitator, but in case of unforeseen needs or enhancement material requests, submit purchase request to PM
+- Material needs will be provided for Facilitator, but in case of unforeseen needs or enhancement material requests, submit purchase request to Program Coordinator (PC)

 - Maintain garden spaces in such a manner to ensure effective learning environment, including weeding, watering, pruning, planting, compost management, and organic pest and disease management